wasimalii/dev_script/README.md

 git pull                                            (pulling the git repo)

-cd /root/kafka-consumer/streaming-mmp/consumer/clickhouse/click (move to the clickhouse dir) rm click                                            (removing click file) /usr/local/go/bin/go mod tidy                       (download dependencies) /usr/local/go/bin/go build -x click.go              (build click.go) docker image | grep "kafka-consumer-click" | awk '{print $2 $3}' | cut -d " " -f 2 | xargs docker rmi (search kafka-consumer old docker image and deleting it ) cd /root/kafka-consumer/                            (move to kafka-consumer dir) docker build -t eu.gcr.io..$1 -f click/Dockerfile . (building new docker image with name <eu.gcr.io.. >)
+cd /root/kafka-consumer/streaming-mmp/consumer/clickhouse/click (move to the clickhouse dir)

+rm click                                            (removing click file)

+/usr/local/go/bin/go mod tidy                       (download dependencies)

+/usr/local/go/bin/go build -x click.go              (build click.go)

+docker image | grep "kafka-consumer-click" | awk '{print $2 $3}' | cut -d " " -f 2 | xargs docker rmi (search kafka-consumer old docker image and deleting it )

+cd /root/kafka-consumer/                            (move to kafka-consumer dir)

+docker build -t eu.gcr.io..$1 -f click/Dockerfile . (building new docker image with name <eu.gcr.io.. >)

+--------###########--------

 Dockerfile

 FROM eu.gcr.io/trackier-mmp/go:1.17.8

-COPY streaming-mmp /root/streaming-mmp (copying streaming-mmp directory to docker container under /root/) CMD ["bash","-c", "export PATH"]       (setting PATH variable)
+COPY streaming-mmp /root/streaming-mmp               (copying streaming-mmp directory to docker container under /root/)

+CMD ["bash","-c", "export PATH"]                     (setting PATH variable)

+--------###########--------

-STEP:-3 Building new docker image for click consumer using init.sh script
+STEP:-3 Building new docker image for click consumer using init.sh script.

-Now, we build the click-consumer docker image by executing the script ./init.sh help2 (help2 is the new docker image name) As the script run the older image is deleted and a new image for click consumer is created with the name help2 as you can see in img5jpg. you can verify it by typing the cmd docker images ls and also on the GCP image registory. refer to img6.jpg
+Now, we build the click-consumer docker image by executing the script ./init.sh help2 (help2 is the new docker image name).
+As the script run the older image is deleted and a new image for click consumer is created with the name help2 as you can see in img5. you can verify it by typing the command (docker images ls) and also on the GCP image registory. refer to img6

 <img width="758" alt="img5" src="https://user-images.githubusercontent.com/42905470/174434238-a940ac23-d99f-4523-9ce1-0574b460e2b2.png">
+img6
 <img width="947" alt="img6" src="https://user-images.githubusercontent.com/42905470/174434251-ecb07fea-5e60-43dc-9922-81e06e265ee9.png">